Arne Eriksson

 Aarne (Arne) Eriksson (15 January 1916 – 1 August 1983) was a Finnish football referee.
 He was born in Jakobstad.
 He was a FIFA international referee from 1955 to 1958.

-Eriksson is known for supervising one match in the 1958 World Cup and assisting another.
+Eriksson is known for supervising one match in the 1958 FIFA World Cup and assisting another.
 Arne Eriksson along with Tapio Yli-Karro are the only Finnish referees appointed to the World Cup finals so far.